THE ULTIMATE PACKING LIST FOR A TREK TO MACHU PICCHU

 PRO-TIP: If you are buying new hiking boots make sure to break them in.
 Consider walking/hiking in them for 5-10 miles in various terrain.

 2-3 sets of hiking socks and 2-3 hiking sock liners.
 Most people understand the need for great hiking socks, but what saved my feet on the Inca Trail were hiking sock liners!
 You'll put the liners on first as a great sweat barrier between your foot and the actual sock, the liners help keep your feet dry and blister free!

 Comfortable Campsite Footwear.
 After hiking for most of the day it's an incredible feeling to take off your hiking boots and slide your feet into something extremely comfortable and non-restrictive.
-They may look funny, but Crocs are my absolute go-to for giving my feet a break around the campsite.
+They may look funny, but Crocs are an absolute go-to for giving your feet a break around the campsite.
 They are light, closed-toed, and comfortable.

 PRO-TIP: bring a small container of Gold Bond or Baby Powder that you can sprinkle inside your Crocs before putting your bare feet in, you might get some weird looks from your fellow hikers, but your feet will thank you!

 1 Fleece Jacket, The Cusco region of Peru has a very mild climate.
 The highs are usually around 70℉ (21℃) and the lows are close to freezing 32℉ (0℃).
 Once the sun goes down it can get pretty chilly and a mid-weight fleece jacket is the perfect thing to throw on around the campsite.

 You can also purchase a handmade Alpaca wool sweater once you arrive in Peru for $5-10 (20-30 Peruvian Soles) depending on your bargaining skills.

 1 Wool Hat (AKA Beanie or Toque).
 This is another item that you can find in the markets of Cusco made out of Alpaca Wool, that be can be purchased for cheap.
 Here is a good option.